Woodlands Vets’ response to COVID-19

 Any visits to Woodlands Veterinary Clinic will be conducted in line with the following protocol (until further notice):

-- To protect our staff and clients we are asking that no client enters the building without calling us first.
+- To protect our staff and clients we are asking that no client enters the building without an appointment or invitation.

 - Only one client per pet will be permitted into the practice except in exceptional circumstances and they should endeavour to maintain at least 6 feet / 2 metres of space between them, other pet owners and staff.
 No more than two clients will be allowed into the practice at one time.